 6. Runner Beans

 No English garden is complete without them.
 I grow them at the back of my flower border against the fence where they make a hedge of leaves and pretty coloured flowers in summer.
 I always sow indoors in May, using a module tray.
 They are so quick to grow, they are usually up within a week and ready to plant out in 2 weeks.
 I normally plant out early June, when risk of frost, or even cold wind, has passed.
-I grow the red flowered runner bean, Firestorm (image on left) and white flowered, Stardust, as they are self-fertile and really productive with bunches of beans to pick.
+I grow the red flowered runner bean, Firestorm (pictured) and white flowered, Stardust, as they are self-fertile and really productive with bunches of beans to pick.

 7. French Beans

 I grow these to add height in the flower garden.
-I grow Climbing Isabel (image on left), Purple Cascade and Dwarf French bean Dorado at the base of the climbing plants for extra crops.
+I grow Climbing Isabel (pictured), Purple Cascade and Dwarf French bean Dorado at the base of the climbing plants for extra crops.
 This gives me a 3 colour mix of beans.
 The beans are best picked when young and fresh, and about the size of a pencil.
 Runner beans and French beans freeze well too.
 I don’t bother to blanch.
 I pick, slice onto tin foil trays as a single layer, freeze and then when frozen, put into an old plastic ice cream tub.

 8. Salad Leaves

 Everyday salad to me, has become leaves, rather than a whole lettuce head.
-I sow short 60cm rows weekly of Mixed Salad Leaves (image on left), Spicy Mix and Herb Mix.
+I sow short 60cm rows weekly of Mixed Salad Leaves (pictured), Spicy Mix and Herb Mix.
 A packet will make about 3 rows.
 It is normally the case where after you’ve sown the 3rd week, the 1st week’s sowings can be ready to cut.
 I take cuttings when the leaves are about 3-5cm tall.
 I then put the cuttings in a bowl with cold water, stir gently and leave for 10-15 minutes.
 The leaves will float and dirt and creepy crawlies sink.
 I remove the leaves from the bowl and put them in a sealed poly bag in the fridge.
 Hey presto, you have your own version of a supermarket salad bag costing £1.
 With growing your own you get about 3 cuts off each weeks sowings, making 9 salad bags worth £9.
 A packet of seeds costs just £1.99.